cerner/fhir.cerner.com/content/millennium/dstu2/care-provision/goal.md

   - The `_id` parameter may not be provided at the same time as the `patient`, `subject`, or `targetdate` parameters.

-  - The `targetDate` parameter may be provided once with a prefix to imply a date range or without a prefix to search for goals at a specific date.
+  - The `targetdate` parameter may be provided once with a prefix to imply a date range or without a prefix to search for goals at a specific date.
 Alternately it may be provided twice with `le`, `lt`, `ge`, or `gt` prefixes to search for goals within specific range.
 The date and prefix pairs must create a closed range.

 ### Headers